Just Keep Swimming

 Past Events

-We will be hosting our kick-off event, Team Speed Dating.
-This will be a team matching event where all students will match with their peersand will then match to their project of interest.
+We will be hosting our kick-off event, our project matching reverse pitch night.
+This will be a team and project matching event where all students will match to their project of interest.

 The Bioengine Industry Networking Night